Particle Acceleration in Collisionless Magnetically Arrested Disks

 \paragraph{Discussion.---} We have highlighted the complex interplay between accretion-driven behavior, in the form of magnetic flux eruptions, and magnetospheric effects, with the included inverse-Compton scattering and pair production.
-The simulation demonstrate a considerable dynamic range in both mass density and magnetization.
-We identified the most prominent channels of particle acceleration, which are associated with pair production at the polar caps (pairs only) and to magnetic reconnection in the equatorial current sheet (pairs and ions).
-Additionally, we find that the jet is loaded with leptons solely created by pair production and virtually no ions are mixed into it.
-Significant mixing between disk and jet matter does occur at the disk-jet interface, primarily because of prominent KH-like modes that grow over time.
+We identified the most prominent channels of particle acceleration, which are associated with pair production at the polar caps (pairs only) and with magnetic reconnection in the equatorial current sheet (pairs and ions; Fig.~\ref{fig:spectra}).
+Additionally, we find that the jet is loaded with leptons solely created by pair production and virtually no ions are mixed into it (Fig.~\ref{fig:mixing}).
+Significant mixing between disk and jet matter occurs at the disk-jet interface, primarily because of prominent KH-like modes that grow over time.
 These modes could lead to additional particle acceleration on the jet-disk boundary on larger scales \citep{sironi21}.
 The specifics of the gap remain debated \citep{levinson11,levinson17,levinson18,broderick15,hirotani16,crinquand20,chen20}, but from our simulation it becomes clear that the majority of highly energetic pairs are produced there, where two distinct channels can be identified for our modest multiplicities (Fig.~\ref{fig:densmaps}).
-Furthermore, the BH spin is an influential factor for the gap characteristics that warrant more investigation.
+Furthermore, the BH spin influences gap characteristics, warranting further investigation.
 Future 3D studies will be even more informative on the kinetic effects related to the flux tubes themselves \citep[e.g.,][]{vos24timelags}.